emargee/nsfw/README.md

 ### Create "Standard NSP" (`v -s`) - Example Usage

 Will re-create the NSP file in a standardised format, normalising ticket properties and and re-ordering the NCA files to match the order in the CNMT file.

+> [!IMPORTANT]
+> This will not fix any signature or validation problems with the NSP file.
+It will abort if any validation errors are found.

+> [!WARNING]
+> This process will **exclude** Delta Fragment files from the rebuilt NSP as they effect standardisation.
+To include these please use the `--keep-deltas` option.

 Create "Standard NSP" - Will write the new NSP file to the directory defined by the `--nspdir` option.